Noczio/VoorSpelling/README.md

 6. Open cmd in the root directory and install all requirements listed in the requirements file (pip install -r requirements.txt)
 7. Finally, run the script run.py in your console (if a venv was created it must be activated beforehand and then write in the console: python run.py)

-Something went wrong? follow our video installation guide: https://youtu.be/GgfnH1oH9_g Turn on subtitles for non Spanish speakers

 ## Notes

+Something went wrong? follow our video installation guide: https://youtu.be/GgfnH1oH9_g

+New to Voorspelling? watch our tutorial guide: https://youtu.be/zGv-sBpXklY

+Turn on subtitles for non Spanish speakers

 - Voorspelling (VS) in made in Spanish and for Windows x64 (English version coming up in late 2021).
 - Remember to give credits to us if you happen to modify or distribute our program in any way.